ravendb/bootcamp/src/Unit-3/lesson3/README.md

 Anyway, this is not the case when using NoSQL databases, where batch operations are not supported.

-## RavenDB support for batch operations
+## RavenDB approach for batch operations
 Using RavenDB, you can perform batch operations using the `UpdateByIndex` and `DeleteByIndex` commands, by passing it a query and an operation definition.
 RavenDB will perform that operation on the